-If you don't have Bluetooth and Location Services enabled on your smartphone, you'll be prompted and guided by the app to enable them for the installation process.
+If you don't have Bluetooth® and Location Services enabled on your smartphone, you'll be prompted and guided by the app to enable them for installation.

 If you're having trouble with either of these smartphone functions, refer to the links below.

 A word on Location Services - Good Practice: When you're finished installing, turn off Location Services for Ting.
-Ting app does not need your location after installation and does NOT perform any location tracking, be assured of that.
+The Ting Sensor app does not need your location after installation and does NOT engage in location tracking; be assured of that.
 Removing location services from any app where those services are not absolutely needed is recommended.

 Will turning OFF Bluetooth® on my smartphone after installation impact Ting?
 No!
-Ting does not require Bluetooth after installation.
+Ting does not require Bluetooth® to remain on after installation.

 For reference, the slider below runs through the remaining screens you'll see during this stage of the installation process.